Looooopy/patch_synology_nginx/README.md

 This solution:
 - Will in extent make it possible to use [OAuth2 Proxy](https://github.com/bitly/oauth2_proxy) with our NAS.
 - Will support [Real-Time Messaging Protocol](https://github.com/arut/nginx-rtmp-module) (RTMP, Media Streaming Server)
+- Patching was tested on a DS1813+ with

+## Run on synology nas
+- sign in through ssh
+- sudo su
+- run ./buildAndPatch.sh
+- wait building
+    fetch the images will take sometime 2 GB to get build chain and 40MB for patch image. nginx can take up to 10-15 minutes
+    Actual patch process goes fast

 ## Docker container: build_nginx